Neural Language Models

 Various neural network architectures have been applied to the basic task of language modelling, such as n-gram feed-forward models, recurrent neural networks, convolutional neural networks.

-Neural Language Models is the main subject of 29 publications.
+Neural Language Models is the main subject of 31 publications.
+15 are discussed here.

 The first vanguard of neural network research tackled language models.
 A prominent reference for neural language model is Bengio et al. (2003)